sicabralBr/1global-backend-java-challenge/README.md

 POST / - Create a new device.

-PUT / - Fully and/or par:ally update an existing device.
+PUT / - Fully and/or partially update an existing device.

 DELETE / {id} - Delete a single device.
 ```